deekshithbellare/deekshithbellare/README.md

 This is

 # Deekshith Bellare
-I am an iOS engineer.
+I am an engineer at Apple
 Product oriented developer.
-Technical Lead (Core Team) at Paytm.

-Currently, I am working on optimizations at Paytm and trying to make the app used by over 330 million users smoother than ever!
-Previously led the mobile and web team to launch Paytm hotels.

 Say hi at [@deebellare](https://twitter.com/deebellare)